 Verdict: 2 out of 5

 Judging by M. Night Shyamalan standards, Glass is a better film than all of the critical disasters he previously directed.
-Still, even with these interesting themes and characters, with James McAvoy and Samuel L. Jackson’s performances standing out, Shyamalan bit off way more story than he could chew.
+Still, even with these interesting themes and standout performances from James McAvoy and Samuel L. Jackson, Shyamalan bit off way more story than he could chew.
 Going big in the final act of a trilogy is understandable but, because of Unbreakable and Split’s low-budget nature, Glass’ ambition feels jarring compared to its budgetary execution.
 I respect Shyamalan’s vision, but it’s a pretty underwhelming one nonetheless.